-We take the view of the Environment Agency, the Drinking Water Inspectorate ("DWI"), and the Consumer Council for Water ("CCW") into account before progressing to formal consultation on an application.
-The Environment Agency, the DWI and the CCW informed us that they are content for us to consult on this application2.
+We take the view of the Environment Agency2, the Drinking Water Inspectorate ("DWI"), and the Consumer Council for Water ("CCW") into account before progressing to formal consultation on an application.

+The Environment Agency informed us that it is content for us to consult on this application.